 While decadent and savory, ghee is actually surprisingly excellent for overall health and makes the ideal addition to a ketogenic diet.
 Let’s take a look at some of the health befits of enjoying ghee regularly.

 Supports Gut Health: Ghee is most commonly known for its gut health supporting properties.
-Ghee is rich in butyrate which is a short-chain fatty acid known to help support a healthy digestive system.
+Like collagen for gut health, ghee is rich in butyrate which is a short-chain fatty acid known to help support a healthy digestive system.
 Ghee is also generally well tolerated even with those who are sensitive to lactose since the milk solids are removed during the heating process.

 Great for Cooking: Ghee makes the ideal cooking fat since it has a high smoke point.
 Cooking with the right type of fat is key to supporting health since fats with low smoke points can oxidize in the pain and leave behind harmful free radicals.
 Ghee has a smoke point of 250 degrees C making it great for higher heat cooking.

 Rich in Fat-Soluble Vitamins: Ghee is rich in fat-soluble vitamins A, D, E, and K. Since ghee is a healthy fat in and of itself, it can also help support the digestion of these fat-soluble vitamins.
 Consuming healthy fats like ghee as part of a regular diet is especially important for anyone with an impaired digestive system as they may need a little boost to help absorb essential fat-soluble vitamins consumed in their diet.
 Adding ghee to your diet not only packs in a healthy dose of fat-soluble vitamins, but it can also help support the absorptions of them.

 Rich in CLA: Ghee is rich in CLA which stands for conjugated linoleic acid.
 CLA is known to help reduce inflammation and may even help with weight loss, and muscle growth.